FREQUENTLY ASKED QUESTIONS

 Do you refinish commercial hardwood floors?

 Yes, we work with both residential and commercial hardwood floors.
-We can repair, install, and refinish commercial hardwoods or even incorporate a custom design within the floor.
+We can repair, install, and refinish commercial hardwoods or even incorporate a custom design within the floor in the Nashville area.

 No, we do not sell flooring materials or products; we specialize in flooring installation as well as dust-free sanding and finishing.